 Network size represents the number of providers within the PPO network.
-PPO network size data was provided by Zelis Healthcare,2 based on its comprehensive Network360[TM] database of provider directories as of March 2024.
+PPO network size data was provided by Zelis Healthcare,2 based on their comprehensive Network360[®] database of provider directories as of April 2025.
 The study uses Zelis's counts of confirmed practicing providers by network.
-Zelis provides Milliman with the publicly available information from its database, not from proprietary network information that carriers may also share with Zelis.
+Zelis provides Milliman with the publicly available information from their database, not proprietary network information that carriers may also share with Zelis.